Sharma Bandhu: Background

 The four brothers were born in Muzaffarnagar town in state of western Uttar Pradesh, India, to Pandit Ramanand, son of Pandit Munshiram, in the family of Hindi-Urdu poet and Sanskrit translator Pandit Jyoti Prasad.
 Pandit Ramanand was a student of Hindustani musician Pandit Vishnu Digambar Paluskar and a popular singer and exponent of Ramcharitmanas of his time.
 Pandit Ramanand along with his younger brother Pandit Shiv Kumar sang Tulsidas's Ramcharitmanas, Vinaya Patrika etc. and originated, and were also the exponents of their own style called Shri Ram Darbar Shaily (style) for 60 years.

 Performing career

-The four real brothers Pt.
-Gopal Sharma, Shukdev Sharma, Kaushlendra Sharma and Reghvendra Sharma owe their tremendous popularity to an integrated style of presentation based on a Fine Blend of Indian Classical and Modern Music.
-The best part of their Bhajan and Ram Katha singing is the interspersing of it with heart touching commentary.
-They bring with them the rich tradition of Ram Darbar Music inherited from their father Late Pt.
+The four real brothers, Pt.
+Gopal Sharma, Shukdev Sharma, Kaushlendra Sharma and Reghvendra Sharma, utilize an integrated style of presentation based on a Fine Blend of Indian Classical and Modern Music.
+This includes the tradition of Ram Darbar Music's harmonies, inherited from their father, the late Pt.
 Shri Ramanand Ji Sharma.

-Sharma Bandhu have travelled Extensively in and outside India spreading the message of Universal Love through Singing The Works of Great Saint Poets Like Tulsi, Kabir, Soor, Meera and others.
-They have Performed in United Kingdom, United States of America, South Africa, Singapore, Thailand, Mauritius, Indonesia and Nepal etc. In Nepal they had been Guests of Nepal Royal Family on several occasions.
-His most trusted musician includes Mr Dhananjay Mohan and Late Balram Sharma.
+Sharma Bandhu have travelled extensively in and outside India spreading the message of Universal Love through Singing The Works of Great Saint Poets Like Tulsi, Kabir, Soor, Meera and others.
+They have performed in United Kingdom, United States of America, South Africa, Singapore, Thailand, Mauritius, Indonesia, Nepal, and etc. In Nepal, they were guests of the Nepal Royal Family on several occasions.

 Sharma Bandhu have been associated with India's Public broadcaster Doordarshan since 1975 and rank among the most popular artists on Doordarshan and telecast till date.
 Sharma Brothers are currently living in Ujjain.